Siggy Flicker: Background

 Flicker was born in Israel to Jewish parents and grew up in Cherry Hill, New Jersey, after moving to the United States as a five-year-old.
-She is of European and Iraqi descent.
+She is of Ashkenazi Jewish and Mizrahi Jewish descent with Polish, Ukrainian, and Iraqi roots.
 Her mother named her Sigalit after the Hebrew word for "violet."
+Her father Mordecai Paldiel escaped the Holocaust and is a lecturer at Stern College for Women and Queens College.
 After graduating from Cherry Hill High School West, she attended Monmouth University.
-She supported herself as a waitress at a TGI Friday's and earned a Bachelor of Arts degree in communications.
+She supported herself during university by working as a waitress at a TGI Friday's and subsequently earned a Bachelor of Arts degree in communications.

 Career

 As of 2011, Flicker had been a matchmaker for more than 20 years and has appeared on national TV programs offering relationship advice.
 After she and her husband of 10 years divorced amicably, she acted as his matchmaker.
-Later, when she remarried, her ex-husband served as the best man at her second wedding.

 Flicker's relationship-advice book Write Your Own Fairy Tale was published by New American Library in September 2015.
 That same year, she joined the cast of the seventh and eighth seasons of The Real Housewives of New Jersey.
 On December 22, 2017, Flicker announced she was departing the show.

 Flicker also co-hosted a weekly podcast, Just Sayin, with Clare Galterio and Sammi Giancola.

+Since 2020, Flicker has served as the national spokesperson for JEXIT, a political movement aiming to encourage American Jews to leave the Democratic Party.

+On May 7, 2025, President Trump appointed Flicker along with twelve others as members of the U.S. Holocaust Memorial Council for the Holocaust Museum.
+They will replace members of the council that Trump had previously fired.